Sports Health Northwest, Inc

-Platelet-rich plasma (PRP) is a form of regenerative medicine that may potentially accelerate the healing of your sports injury.
+Platelet-rich plasma (PRP) is a form of orthobiologic treatment that may potentially accelerate the healing of your sports injury.
 At Sports Health Northwest, Inc, located in The Graham Clinic in Portland, Oregon, David Westerdahl, MD, provides PRP injections to help you get back to your active lifestyle as quickly and safely as possible.
 Call the office or schedule an appointment through the online booking tool today.

 Platelet-rich plasma (PRP) is a blood product with a high concentration of platelets.

 Though platelets are best known for binding together to stop cuts from bleeding, they also contain growth factors and stem cell markers that initiate your body’s healing process.
-These specialized cells support tissue repair and regeneration.
+These specialized cells can reduce pain, support tissue repair and regeneration.

-PRP contains a higher concentration of these healing properties.
-When injected into your diseased or damaged tissue, the healing properties potentially stimulate and accelerate your body’s repair process to reduce pain and restore function.
+PRP contains a higher concentration of these healing properties than blood alone.
+When injected into your diseased or damaged tissue, the healing properties of PRP has the potential to stimulate and accelerate your body’s repair process to reduce pain and restore function.

 The PRP Dr. Westerdahl uses for treatment is made from a sample of your own blood.